AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_set_up_webhooks.md

      - Message Status: Select whether this rule applies to chat or offline messages, or both.
      - To synchronize the chat history on your own server, select chat messages.
 All messages sent by the users are chat messages, regardless of the online status of the message receiver.
      - To push message notifications, select offline messages.
 Messages sent to an offline user are counted as offline messages.
-     - Target Url: Enter the URL of your app server for receiving the post-delivery callbacks.
+     - Target Url: Enter the URL of your app server for receiving the post-sending callbacks.
 Supports both HTTP and HTTPS URLs.

 The rules take effect immediately.

 Note the following for the rule configurations:

-- By default, you can add four rules for the pre- and post-delivery callbacks in total.
+- By default, you can add four rules for the pre- and post-sending callbacks in total.
 To extend the limit, contact support@agora.io.
 - The rule configuration only supports message events.
 To receive notifications of other events, contact support@agora.io.
-- If you have set both pre- and post-delivery callbacks, and a message is rejected after the pre-delivery callback returns, the post-delivery callbacks are not triggered.
+- If you have set both pre- and post-sending callbacks, and a message is rejected after the pre-delivery callback returns, the post-sending callbacks are not triggered.

 ## Next steps